Coccygeal plexus

-The coccygeal plexus is a nerve plexus near the coccyx bone.
+The coccygeal plexus is a small nervous plexus upon the pelvic (anterior) surface of the coccygeus muscle.

-Structure

-This plexus is formed by the ventral rami of the fourth and fifth sacral nerves, S4 & S5, and the ventral ramus of the coccygeal nerve, Co.
+This plexus is formed by the ventral rami of the fourth and fifth sacral nerves (S4-S5), and the ventral ramus of the coccygeal nerve (Co).
 The relative contributions of S4 and S5 are minor and major, respectively.
-It gives rise to the anococcygeal nerve.
+The coccygeal plexus gives rise to the anococcygeal nerve.

+The coccygeal plexus is distributed to the coccygeus muscle, part of the levator ani muscle, the sacrococcygeal symphysis, and (via the anococcygeal nerve) a small area of skin between the tip of the coccyx, and the anus.